superluminar-io/statista-cdk-workshop/docs/labs/lab_5/1_hands_on.md

 When the deployment is complete, check out the new ECS-task in the ECS console.
 There's additional information towards the bottom of its details page.
 Go to the `Environment variables and files` tab and check out how a secret references look like.

-## Security Hub

-Now we have deployed some workloads to our accounts.
-Let's take a short break and see what AWS can tell us about it.

-Go to the Security Hub console in your browser.

-Explore the different sub pages, while thinking of the following questions:

-- How to ensure your AWS organisation / account complies with a security standard like NIST?
-- Where would you see company-specific security issues specified via organisation wide AWS Config rules?
-- Where can you see security issues in your account, based on severity?
-- Are the findings meant for your account only, or are they meant for the whole organisation?
-- When looking at a specific finding, which resource is affected and how can you find out how to fix it?

-Security Hub sadly is a rather "slow" tool.
-Most rules it has are only checked once every 24 hours.

-Keep in mind, not all findings - even if labeled as `HIGH` - are necessarily critical.
-The rules AWS applies are sometimes a bit too generic, and your environment might be fine even if Security Hub lists a finding.

-But it's still a good practice to regularly check the findings and fix them.
-For some findings, "fixing" might be as simple as setting its so-called Workflow status to `SUPPRESSED` if you are sure it's not a security issue in your case.